yuki-961004/binaryRL/README.md

 ```

 <!---------------------------------------------------------->
-## What is the Classic Models
+## How Classic RL Models Are Built

-The default function can run the three classic models here.
-Setting different parameters in `run_m` means running different RL models.
 These basic models are built into the package.
 You can call them using `binaryRL::TD.fit`, `binaryRL::RSTD.fit`, `binaryRL::Utility.fit`.

 <!---------------------------------------------------------->